Blood and Steel

 “Because you’re a brave and bold recruit.”
 Hildegard smiled, “And I’m going to make you a ranger whether you like it or not.
 Now run!”
 She shouted, getting the woman to spur her pace onwards.
 “Run all of you!”
 Hildegard called “Run like the devil’s own hounds are behind you!
 Because believe me there’s worse out there!!”

 She had fought well that day.
 Looking back Hildegard knew there had been simply no better way to fight.
 She had been quick and ferocious, utterly unrelenting in her attacks.
 If you let a vampire go on the offensive even once they would not need to do it again.
-A good monster hunter ensured that if her quarry didn’t make a move first then they wouldn’t get the chance at all.
 The creature, Jezerette, had been an unnaturally skilled fencer, indulging Hildegard’s challenge to meet her on equal ground, but she could recognize the farce behind it.
 Even with her own magical enhancement, Jezerette had simply been stronger, faster, and with limitless endurance.
 Hildegard was losing before she even started.

 Sometimes a stalwart heart and a thirst for vengeance wasn’t enough.
 Sometimes sixteen years of hard training still could not prepare you.
 There would always come a time when you were simply out of your league.
 When that happened, your only salvation was luck.
 You didn’t tell recruits that.
 They wouldn’t listen to you if you did.
 You told them that hard work, training, and dedication would protect them even when you knew it was a lie.
 You never said that most of them would be killed by simply bad luck, and you didn’t tell them that a single lucky blow could cut the head off of a seven-hundred year old vampire.